 - No person may have, either inside or outside, a person who does not live with them present at a private residence or vacation accommodation.

 - No person may be present at another person’s private residence or vacation accommodation, either inside or outside.

 - a person who lives on their own (the “resident”) may have up to two other persons present at their private residence or vacation accommodation if the other persons are individuals with whom the resident regularly interacts.
 If the other two persons regularly interact with one another, as well as with the resident, they may be present in residence at the same time.

-- No indoor or outdoor social gatherings are allowed.
+- No indoor social gatherings are allowed.

 - From November 7, 2020, at 10:00 pm until further notice travel into and out of the Lower Mainland and the Fraser Valley should be limited to essential travel only.